MohitMourya01/House_price_prediction/README.md

-# 🏠 Full-Stack Indian House Price Predictor
+# 🏠 Full-Stack House Price Predictor

 A **Full-Stack Machine Learning Application** built to predict house prices in India using modern technologies.